TXTH is a simple text file that uses text commands to simulate a header for files unsupported by vgmstream, mainly headerless audio.

 num_samples = (value)|data_size loop_start_sample = (value) loop_end_sample = (value)|data_size

 Force loop on or off, as loop start/end may be defined but not used.
-If not set, by default it loops when loop_end_sample is defined and less than num_samples.
+If not set, by default it loops when loop_end_sample is defined and not bigger than num_samples.

 auto: tries to autodetect loop points for PS-ADPCM data using data loop flags.

 Sometimes games give loop flags different meaning, so behavior can be tweaked by defining